kdesai2018/ultimate-hackathon-starting-guide/authentication/README.md

 ## Mobile Specific Authentication

 Mobile authentification adds a twist.
 On mobile, node.js sessions will not work, thus we will rely on JWT (JSON Web Token) to facilitate authentification.
 This token will be physically stored on the device (ex. ```async-storage``` for React Native), and will be sent to the server when any routes involving user sensitive information.
-Upon validation of this token
+Upon validation of this token, the server will then be able to return user sensitive data.
+Thus, it is important to treat authentification tokens as if there were passwords, as they essentially follow the same function.